swyxio/swyxdotio/content/writing/technical/svelte/svelte-datastore.md

 ---
-title: Optimistic, Offline-First Apps with Svelte and Amplify DataStore
+title: Optimistic, Offline-First Apps
+subtitle: with Svelte and Amplify DataStore
 slug: svelte-amplify-datastore
 categories: ['Tech', 'Svelte']
 description: This is my attempt adapting an Amplify DataStore tutorial to Svelte